 Today sales, marketing, business development, and operations should all be using this self-service approach to manage and organize data in real time, and collaboratively build insights and analyses for their specific needs and to accomplish mutual goals.

-This course is designed for Excel users, project managers, and decision makers who want to fill the gap between an Excel spreadsheet and a complete business intelligence solution.
-Leveraging PowerBI from Microsoft, students will learn how to pull data into an Excel spreadsheet from a multitude of sources, how to format and prepare that data prior to loading into an analytical model, and how to create visualizations and dashboards upon that data.
+This course is designed for BI professionals and individuals wanting to transition into the field who want to implement a self-service business intelligence solution.
+Leveraging PowerBI from Microsoft, students will learn how to pull data from a multitude of sources, how to format and prepare that data prior to loading into an analytical model, and how to create visualization and dashboards upon that data.

 PowerBI from Microsoft is a suite of tools for desktop and Self-Service Business Intelligence.
 The suite includes the following tools :

-- PowerQuery used for sourcing data and preparing it for use
+- Sourcing data and preparing is for use